ParthBakhda/Check-the-weather-of-cities/README.md

-# Check-the-weather
+# Check-the-weather.
-Weather check of different cities.
+Check the weather for different cities.